spacegray/RN-To-Do-List/README.md

 ## Made with React Native

 ## Features
-* Add Tasks to your list
+* Add tasks to your list
 * Check tasks off your list
 * See your completed tasks
-* Delete tasks from Completed list
+* Delete tasks from the 'completed' list

 ### Exercise completed by Ayla Basha